tookig/ScoreboardLiveApiExample/README.md

 ```

 # Authorization
 Most of the API calls requires authorization.
 Scoreboard Live uses HMAC to authorize HTTP-requests.
 Each application, or device as they are called internally, must be registered with the Scoreboard Live server to be able to make API-calls that edit data on the server.
 When the device registers, it will receive an **activation code** (a six character string) and a **client token**.
 They are both required for authorization.
 See  [register_device](#register_device).
+The activation code and client token should be saved by the application, to avod having to re-register every time it is used.

 When an API request requires authorization, the **Authorization**-header must be set.
 The value should be a string with the first six characters being the **activation code**, and the following being a hex string representation of the HMAC code generated from the **body** of the request being sent, with the **client token** used as a HMAC key.
 Example of an **Authorization**-header: